BibleNotify/BibleNotifyDesktop/README.md

 <!--This is the repository for the Desktop version of the daily Bible verse notification app for Android called [Bible Notify](https://github.com/BibleNotify/BibleNotify).-->

+## Download

+Head over to [GitHub Releases](https://github.com/BibleNotify/BibleNotifyDesktop/releases/latest) to download the latest release of Bible Notify.
+Binaries are available for Linux, macOS and Windows.

 ## Running the code

 <!-- TODO: Add instructions to the readme about using regenerate_qrc.sh -->